Hamiltonian-learning quantum magnets with non-local impurity tomography: Introduction

 Here we show how the Hamiltonian of a quantum magnet can be directly inferred from measurements of the response of the spin chain to individual impurities.
 Our strategy relies on using the response of the system to extract the Hamiltonian using a machine learning strategy.
-The inclusion of individual impurities create a perturbation in the ground state that directly reflects the underlying Hamiltonian, a correlation that can be mapped with a supervised neural network.
-We show that this methodology enables extracting long range and anisotropic exchange interactions, often a challenge to infer in experiments.
-We show that this methodology can be understood as a generalization of Hamiltonian extraction in a fermionic model, a procedure that it is often performed in STM via quasiparticle interference.
+The inclusion of individual impurities creates a perturbation in the ground state that directly reflects the underlying Hamiltonian, a correlation that can be mapped with a supervised neural network (NN).
+We show that this methodology enables extracting long-range and anisotropic exchange interactions, often a challenge to infer in experiments.
+We show that this methodology can be understood as a generalization of Hamiltonian extraction in a fermionic model, a procedure that is often performed in STM via quasiparticle interference.
 Our manuscript is organized as follows.
-In Section \ref{sec:expt} we describe the experimental strategy to obtain the data required for our Hamiltonian extraction.
-Section \ref{sec:models} details the many-body spin models we study, including the fermionic version that provides a minimal exemplification of our methodology.
-The methods employed for Hamiltonian parameter extraction using neural networks are described in Section \ref{sec:methods}, where we discuss the training process, data generation, and the inclusion of noise to simulate experimental conditions.
-In Section \ref{sec:results}, we present the results of the Hamiltonian inference, demonstrating the resilience of our methodology to noise both in the evaluation as well as during training.
-Finally, in Section \ref{sec:conclusion}, we summarize our conclusions.
+In Section~\ref{sec:expt}, we describe the experimental strategy to obtain the data required for our Hamiltonian extraction.
+Section~\ref{sec:models} details the many-body spin models we study, including the fermionic version that provides a minimal exemplification of our methodology.
+The methodology employed for Hamiltonian parameter extraction using NNs is described in Section~\ref{sec:hamiltonian_learning}.
+In Section~\ref{sec:noise_models}, we discuss the inclusion of magnetic and scaling noise in the datasets to simulate experimental conditions.
+In Section~\ref{sec:results}, we present the results of the Hamiltonian inference, demonstrating the resilience of our methodology to noise both in the evaluation as well as during training.
+Finally, in Section~\ref{sec:conclusion}, we summarize our conclusions.